fbpx

 3. Be future-driven: Using a management technique like PPP— Progress, Plans, Problems—be aware [and guide] your teams’ plans.

-4. Seek input and ideas: Your team has brilliant ideas; just learn to ask.
+4. Seek input and ideas: Your team has brilliant ideas; learn to ask.

 5. Give continual feedback: There is a correlation between employee engagement and periodic feedback.

 6. Measure satisfaction: you can manage only what you measure.
-By speaking with lots of staff you can more accurately measure satisfaction.
+By speaking with lots of staff, you can more accurately measure satisfaction.

 7. Ask about emotions and attitudes: You may be surprised by what you learn.

-8. Save time in meetings: One of the biggest employee motivation killers is wasting time
+8. Save time in meetings: One of the biggest employee motivation killers is wasting time.

 11. Get to know each other: Team building activities are an often-overlooked perk that engages employees and boosts their morale.